mttcrn/CSE-notes/digital-forensics-and-cybercrime.md

 Usually digital forensics experts are called by their side and thus proceed to friendly direct examination.
 In Italy, judges can asks questions of their own.

-Cross examination is done by the counterpart, it is less friendly and sometimes downright hostile.&#x20;
+Cross examination is done by the counterpart, it is less friendly and sometimes downright hostile.

 ## Cloud Forensics